perama-v/perama-v.github.io/docs/cairo/technical_summary.md

 normal transaction on L1.

 The L1 contracts that accept, process and apply L2 state transitions vary between different L2 architectures.
-Their commonality is that a user in posession of their own data can, if needed, send a transaction to exit the L2 and receive their assets on L1.
+Their commonality is that a user in possession of their own data can, if needed, send a transaction to exit the L2 and receive their assets on L1.
 They do not need to rely on another system being available or honest.